collerek/ormar/README.md

 </a>
 </p>

-The `async-orm` package is an async ORM for Python, with support for Postgres, MySQL, and SQLite.
-ORM is built with:
+The `ormar` package is an async ORM for Python, with support for Postgres, MySQL, and SQLite.
+Ormar is built with:

   * [`SQLAlchemy core`][sqlalchemy-core] for query building.
   * [`databases`][databases] for cross-database async support.
   * [`pydantic`][pydantic] for data validation.

-Because ORM is built on SQLAlchemy core, you can use [`alembic`][alembic] to provide database migrations.
+Because ormar is built on SQLAlchemy core, you can use [`alembic`][alembic] to provide database migrations.

-The goal was to create a simple orm that can be used directly with [`fastapi`][fastapi] that bases it's data validation on pydantic.
+The goal was to create a simple ormar that can be used directly with [`fastapi`][fastapi] that bases it's data validation on pydantic.
 Initial work was inspired by [`encode/orm`][encode/orm].
 The encode package was too simple (i.e. no ability to join two times to the same table) and used typesystem for data checks.

-**async-orm is still under development:** We recommend pinning any dependencies with `aorm~=0.0.1`
+**ormar is still under development:** We recommend pinning any dependencies with `ormar~=0.1.1`

 **Note**: Use `ipython` to try this from the console, since it supports `await`.